 6. Check Out Amish Country

-Last but not least, there’s the thing that Lancaster is probably most famous for: the Amish.
-If you want a peak into how they live and want to take a buggy ride, check out the Amish Farm and House.
+Last but not least, there’s the thing that Lancaster is probably most famous for: the Amish community.
+If you want a peak into how they live, hope handmade goods or event take a buggy ride, check out the Amish Farm and House.
 They’ll take you on a guided countryside tour, inside an Amish farmhouse and you even have the option to cap off the day with an authentic Amish meal.

 What would you add to our list?
 Leave us a note in the comments below!